d-carrigg/BinWips/ReadMe.md

 .\PSBinary.exe -String1 "Some Text" -ScriptBlock "{Write-Host 'Inception'}" -Switch1 -Array "Arrays?","Of Course"
 ```

-Parameter validation works the same but intellisense completion will no work.
+Parameter validation works, tab completion does not.
 You can use `.\PSBinary.exe help` to get help.
 For your module.
 This will produce PowerShell style help for your program.
 No additional work is required on your part, this is done automatically.

 ```text
 NAME